Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard

 What did we learn about SYMPTOMS of VASCULITIS?

-- While the majority of the VPPRN community scored on the lower half of the scale (80% with scores 0-5 on a scale of 0-10), there were approximately 6% scored on the higher end, with scores ranging from 8-10.
+• While the majority of the VPPRN community scored on the lower half of the scale (78% with scores 0-5), there were approximately 7% scored on the higher end, with scores ranging from 8-10.
 This is consistent with the ratings in 2023 and 2024.

 What did we learn about PAIN and VASCULITIS?

-- Alternatively, almost 30% of patients with vasculitis experienced moderate to severe pain with scores 5 and above in the 2023 and 2024 check-ins.
+• Alternatively, 28% of patients with vasculitis experienced moderate to severe pain with scores 5 and above in the 2023, 2024, and January 2025 check-ins.

 What did we learn about Members' CURRENT STATE of VASCULITIS?

-- However, we saw approximately 25% of patients who reported that their vasculitis is currently active.
-This is similar to the responses in July 2023 and January 2024.
+• However, we saw 23% of patients who reported that their vasculitis is currently active.
+This is similar to the responses in 2023 and 2024.

 To better understand why some patients with vasculitis are in remission and some are not, patient data is key.
 We need the VPPRN community to continue to provide their health updates to us.
 The data provided is mobilizing our team of doctors and researchers with the information they need to work towards improving the quality of life for all patients across all types of vasculitis and ages.